davidemms/OrthoFinder/README.md

 Once complete your results will be in ExampleDataset/Results_\<date\>/

+See below for details on:
+- adding extra species to a previous analysis
+- quickly running OrthoFinder on a subset of species from a previous analysis
-For details on running OrthoFinder from pre-computed BLAST search results see below.
+- running OrthoFinder from pre-computed BLAST search results
+- preparing files in the format required by OrthoFinder so you can run the BLAST searches yourself

 Output File Format
 ==================